Sure Dividend

 As oil prices stabilized following this downturn, the dividends returned to growth again.
 And, as you can see, the dividend growth was extremely high as energy prices improved.

-The trust has distributed $0.0782 per share in the first two months of 2023.
-Annualized, this would come out to a distribution of $0.4692 per share for the full year.
+Annualized, this would come out to a distribution of $0.60 per share for the full year.
 This would mark a significant decrease from the prior year, but it would still be significantly higher than the distribution in 2021.

-This expected dividend per share equates to a yield of 1.9% based on the recent share price.
-While the yield compares favorably to the 1.3% average yield of the S&P 500 Index, it is a markedly low yield for an oil and gas royalty trust, which carries much greater risk than the S&P 500.
+This expected dividend per share equates to a yield of 5.6% based on the recent share price.
+While the yield compares favorably to the 1.3% average yield of the S&P 500 Index, it is a also a good yield for an oil and gas royalty trust, which carries much greater risk than the S&P 500.

 Final Thoughts